2024-2025 Academic Catalog

 CEE 515.
 Pavement Engineering.
 3 Hours

 Fundamental principles of flexible and rigid highway and airport pavement design, construction, and management.
-Required background: CEE 403 or consent or equivalent.
+Prerequisites: UG CEE 403 GR/DO None.

 CEE 516.
 Managing Construction Field Operations.
 3 Hours